TarmeezClub/tarmeezclub.github.io/README.md

-Creating a README for a developer and including a short tutorial on using the GitFlow branching strategy can be an engaging way to introduce contributors to your project.
-Here's an example of what that might look like:

----

 # 👋 Welcome to Tarmeez Club Website Repository!

 This is the heart of our club's web presence.
 Our website acts as a showcase of our activities, projects, and the amazing team behind the scenes.
 Check it out live: [Tarmeez Club Live Website](https://tarmeezclub.github.io).